 Life in Lockdown: Moving House

-There has been a lot of confusion surrounding COVID-19 and the restrictions on the property market over the last few weeks, so here’s some clarity, sourced from Government websites, to help make things simpler.
+There has been a lot of confusion surrounding COVID-19 and the restrictions on the property market over the last few weeks, so here’s some clarity on moving house, sourced from Government websites, to help make things simpler.

 Can I move house?